-Sea Shepherd entities around the world have been the leading opposition against the slaughter of pilot whales and dolphins in the Danish Faroe Islands since the 1980’s.
+Sea Shepherd entities around the world have been the leading opposition against the slaughter of pilot whales and dolphins in the Faroe Islands since the 1980’s.
 Sea Shepherd launched campaigns to oppose the Faroese grindadráp in 1983, 1985, 1986, 2000, 2011, 2014 and 2015 and following new Faroese laws targeting Sea Shepherd’s direct action tactics Sea Shepherd UK launched Operation Bloody Fjords with covert crew being sent to the islands in 2016, 2017, 2018 and now our crew are on the islands throughout the peak grindadráp months of 2019.

 In the summer of 1983, Sea Shepherd’s director David McColl from Glasgow, Scotland led a small UK crew to the Faroes and using inflatable boats managed to disrupt a grindadráp hunt.
-This was Sea Shepherd’s first intervention (and the first intervention by any activists) and our crew’s inflatable boats were badly damaged by the Faroese.
+This was Sea Shepherd’s first intervention (and the first intervention by any activists) and our crew’s inflatable boats were severely damaged by the Faroese.

 In 1985, The Sea Shepherd II sailed to the Faroe Islands for the first ship-based campaign.
 The Faroese authorities found Sea Shepherd's presence in the Harbour of Torshavn to be so provoking that they were willing to cut a deal.
 In return for Sea Shepherd departing the Faroes, the Fisheries Minister assured that the killing would be halted for the remainder of the grind season - it would be a victory without the need for further confrontation.
 As a result, approximately 500 pilot whales were spared from a gruesome death.